xxdydx/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

-* Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
-  e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.
+* Replace words in `UPPER_CASE` with your own details.
+For example, in `add n/NAME`, you might type `add n/Jane Ong`.

-* Items in square brackets are optional.<br>
+* Items in square brackets `[ ]` are optional.
+For example, `n/NAME [c/CATEGORY]` requires a name; the category can be omitted.
-  e.g `n/NAME [c/CATEGORY]` can be used as `n/The Bloom Boutique c/florist` or as `n/The Bloom Boutique`.

-* For all commands, the command word is case-sensitive.
+* Commands are case-sensitive — watch your capitals.

-* Parameters can be in any order.<br>
+* You can enter parameters in any order.
+For example, `n/NAME p/PHONE` works the same as `p/PHONE n/NAME`.
-  e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-* Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
+* For very simple commands like `help`, `list`, `exit` and `clear`, any extra text is politely ignored.
-  e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-* Commands must be entered on a single line.
-Newlines are not supported.<br>
-  If you copy a command that appears on multiple lines, join it into one line before pressing Enter.
+* Each command must be entered on a single line.
+If you copy something that looks like several lines, simply join them before pressing Enter.
-  Pasting multi-line commands into the command box will fail; replace line breaks with spaces.

-* Dates displayed in the contacts list use the format `YYYY-MM-DD` to avoid ambiguity.
-Input for `w/WEDDING_DATE` accepts `DD-MM-YYYY` or `YYYY-MM-DD`.
+* Dates in the app appear as `YYYY-MM-DD`, though when typing a date you may use either `DD-MM-YYYY` or `YYYY-MM-DD`.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </div>